 The government on its end is pushing and encouraging the Indian public to go cashless and reduce reliance on cash transactions.
 The purpose is to make us adopt digital payments.

-Use of plastic money gives freedom as well as security to citizens of the country because it works on technical grounds.
+The use of plastic money gives freedom as well as security to citizens of the country because it works on technical grounds.

 Digital payments will be helpful to the global world.

 Since cash is the primary mode of transactions in money laundering and terrorism funding, a digital society would discourage such laundering and terrorism.

 Let’s have a look at a couple of statistics related to the impact of digitization on the Indian economy in terms of employment, contribution to GDP in comparison with other countries:

 |Rank||Country||Noncash Payments’ Share Of|

 Total Value Of Consumer Payments

 Steps by the Indian Government to improve Digitalisation: